-International Equity ESG Fund
+China Equity Fund

-The Fund invests, under normal circumstances, at least 80% of its Net Assets in a diversified portfolio of equity investments in non-U.S. issuers that the Investment Adviser believes adhere to the Fund's ESG criteria.
-Such equity investments may include ETFs, futures and other instruments with similar economic exposures.
+The Fund invests, under normal circumstances, at least 80% of its Net Assets in a diversified portfolio of equity investments in issuers economically tied to China.
+The Fund's investments in derivatives, other investment companies, including ETFs, and other instruments are counted towards the Fund's 80% investment policy to the extent they have economic characteristics similar to the investments included within that policy.
 Shareholders will be provided with sixty days' notice in the manner prescribed by the Securities and Exchange Commission ("SEC") before any change in the Fund's policy to invest at least 80% of its Net Assets in the particular type of investment suggested by its name.
-The Fund intends to have investments economically tied to at least three countries, not including the United States, and may invest in the securities of issuers in emerging market countries.
+For purposes of the 80% investment policy, China includes Mainland China and China's special administrative regions, such as Hong Kong.